-Koh Laoya or Koh Lao Ya as it is often seen written, sits off the southern end of Koh Chang and comprises three small islands, Koh Laoya Nai, Koh Laoya Klang and Koh Laoya Nok.
+Koh Laoya or Koh Lao Ya sits off the southern end of Koh Chang.
+It comprises three small islands, Koh Laoya Nai, Koh Laoya Klang and Koh Laoya Nok.

 The largest island, Koh Laoya Nai is about a 1 kilometre long and wide.
 Its interior forest looks down on a perfect long white sand beach, running the length of its eastern shore.

 The main island was previously joined to the tiny Koh Laoya Klang by a wooden bridge.
 A storm ended that fun, however, so now all you can spot are a few stumps at low tide .

 The forested rock of Koh Laoya Nok lies just a bit further south of them both.

 The Resort – Koh Laoya

 On the main island, the recently renovated Laoya Coco Island is the solitary resort.
 It does now takes bookings from allcomers, not just Thai packages.

 Laoya Coco Island Resort

 Flanking that beautiful beach, the resort comprises 20 or so superior rooms, sea view or garden, alongside larger family rooms.
 All are a/c, ensuite with TVs.
 There’s restaurant, bar and mimimart on site.
 Plenty of facilities for snorkeling and boat trips.
 Popular with Thai packages.